bjchia/bjchia.github.io/personalfinance.md

 ---

 <p class="message">
-"The poor and the middle class work for money.
-The rich have money work for them."
+"The poor and the middle class **work for money**.
+The rich have **money work for them**."
 </p>

-In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
-It's made by [@mdo](https://twitter.com/mdo).
+During the beginning of the summer of 2017, I became highly intrigued with financial education and literacy.
+As a college student, I wanted to have a good grasp over my finances and to have a steady source of income.
+A book I highly recommend (recommended to me by a fellow mentor) is called [*Rich Dad Poor Dad](http://www.lequydonhanoi.edu.vn/upload_images/S%C3%A1ch%20ngo%E1%BA%A1i%20ng%E1%BB%AF/Rich%20Dad%20Poor%20Dad.pdf) by Robert Kiyosaki.
+Invest in your education outside traditional academia!

 There are currently two themes built on Poole: